GVR Report cover Urinary Catheters Market Size, Share & Trends Report

 Gender Insights

-On the basis of gender, the male segment dominated the market for urinary catheters in 2024.
-This growth is primarily driven by the higher prevalence of urological conditions such as benign prostatic hyperplasia (BPH) and urinary retention among men.
+By gender, the male segment dominated the market in 2025.
+This growth is primarily driven by the higher prevalence of urological conditions such as benign prostatic hyperplasia and urinary retention among men.
 Male catheters, including intermittent and indwelling types, are extensively used across hospitals, long-term care facilities, and home healthcare settings, contributing to the segment’s substantial market share.
 The established adoption of male catheter solutions and the need for effective management of male-specific urinary disorders have reinforced this dominance.

 End Use Insights

-On the basis of end use, the hospitals segment dominated the urinary catheters market in 2024.
+Based on end use, the hospital segment accounted for the largest share of the market in 2025.
 This growth can be attributed to the high number of patients requiring catheterization for acute care, surgical procedures, and perioperative management.
 Hospitals remain the primary setting for short-term and long-term catheter use, supported by skilled healthcare professionals, strict infection control protocols, and ready access to a wide range of catheter types, including intermittent, indwelling, and coated catheters.
-The demand is further driven by the prevalence of urological disorders, chronic diseases, and post-operative care requirements, making hospitals the largest end-user segment in the urinary catheters market.
+The demand is further driven by the prevalence of urological disorders, chronic diseases, and post-operative care requirements, making hospitals the largest end-user segment.

-The long-term care facilities segment is projected to witness the fastest growth rate over the forecast period.
+However, the long-term care facilities segment is projected to witness the fastest growth rate over the forecast period.
 This can be attributed to the increasing number of elderly and chronically ill patients requiring continuous urinary management.
-Residents in nursing homes and assisted living facilities often need long-term or intermittent catheterization due to age-related conditions, mobility limitations, and chronic urological disorders.
-Besides, the rising focus on improving patient comfort, infection prevention, and quality of care in these settings is fueling the adoption of advanced catheter solutions, including coated and external catheters, accelerating market growth in the long-term care segment.
+Residents in nursing homes and assisted living facilities need long-term or intermittent catheterization due to age-related conditions, mobility limitations, and chronic urological disorders.
+In addition, the rising focus on improving patient comfort, infection prevention, and quality of care in these settings is driving the adoption of advanced catheter solutions, including coated and external catheters, thereby accelerating long-term care market growth.

 Regional Insights

-The North America urinary catheters industry dominated with the largest revenue share of 34.97% in 2024.
+North America urinary catheters market accounted for the largest revenue share in 2025.
 The growth is driven by a combination of demographic, clinical, and technological factors.
-A key driver is the rising prevalence of urological conditions such as urinary incontinence, benign prostatic hyperplasia (BPH), and bladder dysfunction, particularly among the aging population.
+A key driver is the rising prevalence of urological conditions such as urinary incontinence, benign prostatic hyperplasia, and bladder dysfunction, particularly among the aging population.
 According to the U.S. Census Bureau, the number of individuals aged 65 and older is increasing rapidly, fueling demand for long-term catheterization and specialized urological care.
-The region’s well-established healthcare infrastructure, strong reimbursement systems, and efficient distribution networks ensure broad accessibility of urinary catheters across hospitals, nursing homes, and home healthcare settings.
-Moreover, growing awareness of urological health and self-catheterization techniques has supported the adoption of intermittent catheters, enabling patients to manage their conditions with greater autonomy and improving overall quality of life.
+The region’s well-established healthcare infrastructure, strong reimbursement systems, and efficient distribution networks ensure broad access to urinary catheters across hospitals, nursing homes, and home healthcare settings.
+In addition, growing awareness of urological health and self-catheterization techniques has supported the adoption of intermittent catheters, enabling patients to manage their conditions with greater autonomy and improving quality of life.

 U.S. Urinary Catheters Market Trends

-The U.S. urinary catheters industry is primarily driven by the technological advancements, changing patient preferences, and evolving healthcare practices.
+The urinary catheters market in the U.S. is primarily driven by technological advancements, changing patient preferences, and evolving healthcare practices.
 There is a growing shift toward intermittent and external catheters, which are perceived as safer, more comfortable, and suitable for home care settings.
 Innovations such as antimicrobial coatings, hydrophilic surfaces, and drug-eluting catheters enhance patient safety by reducing infection risks and improving usability.
-Besides, increased adoption of minimally invasive urological procedures and rising awareness of self-catheterization techniques empower patients to manage their conditions independently.
-The market is also seeing integration of smart technologies, such as sensors and connectivity features, enabling real-time monitoring and better clinical outcomes.
-These trends indicate a strong focus on patient-centric, innovative, and technology-driven solutions in the U.S. market.
+In addition, increased adoption of minimally invasive urological procedures and rising awareness of self-catheterization techniques empower patients to manage their conditions independently.

 Europe Urinary Catheters Market Trends

-The Europe urinary catheters industry is witnessing steady growth, driven by a combination of demographic, clinical, and policy-related factors.
-A key contributor is the region’s aging population, which is leading to an increased prevalence of age-related urological conditions, including urinary incontinence, benign prostatic hyperplasia (BPH), and prostate cancer.
-Additionally, the rising incidence of chronic diseases such as diabetes, along with neurological disorders like multiple sclerosis and spinal cord injuries, is driving higher demand for long-term catheterization.
+The urinary catheters market in Europe is witnessing growth, driven by a combination of demographic, clinical, and policy-related factors.
+A key contributor is the region’s aging population, which is leading to an increased prevalence of age-related urological conditions, including urinary incontinence, benign prostatic hyperplasia, and prostate cancer.
+In addition, the rising incidence of chronic diseases such as diabetes, along with neurological disorders like multiple sclerosis and spinal cord injuries, is driving higher demand for long-term catheterization.
 As of 1 January 2024, the EU population was estimated at 449.3 million, with more than one-fifth (21.6%) aged 65 years and older, underscoring the growing need for urological care and catheter solutions in the region.

-The urinary catheters industry in the UK is evolving with a focus on patient-centric care, technological innovation, and home healthcare adoption.
+The UK urinary catheters market is evolving, with a focus on patient-centric care, technological innovation, and the adoption of home healthcare.
 There is an increasing preference for intermittent and external catheters, driven by their safety, comfort, and suitability for self-catheterization at home.
 Technological advancements, including antimicrobial coatings, hydrophilic materials, and drug-eluting catheters, are helping reduce infection risks and enhance patient outcomes.
-The market is also influenced by the growing aging population and rising prevalence of urological conditions such as urinary incontinence, benign prostatic hyperplasia (BPH), and bladder dysfunction.
-Additionally, awareness campaigns and training programs promoting self-catheterization empower patients to manage their conditions independently, supporting the adoption of innovative catheter solutions across hospitals, care facilities, and home settings.
+The market is also induced by the growing aging population and rising prevalence of urological conditions such as urinary incontinence, benign prostatic hyperplasia, and bladder dysfunction.

 Asia Pacific Urinary Catheters Market Trends

-The Asia Pacific urinary catheters industry is experiencing the fastest CAGR of 7.27% from 2025 to 2033.
-Fueled by combination of demographic and clinical factors, including a rapidly aging population, the rising prevalence of chronic diseases such as diabetes and neurological disorders, and an increasing burden of urological cancers.
+The urinary catheters market in Asia Pacific is expected to experience the fastest CAGR from 2026 to 2033.
+Fueled by a combination of demographic and clinical factors, including a rapidly aging population, the rising prevalence of chronic diseases such as diabetes and neurological disorders, and an increasing burden of urological cancers.
 Countries like Japan, China, and South Korea are experiencing significant growth in their elderly populations, leading to higher incidences of urinary incontinence and bladder dysfunction.
-Additionally, the rising number of diabetes cases contributes to complications such as neurogenic bladder, further increasing the demand for catheters.
+In addition, the rising number of diabetes cases contributes to complications such as neurogenic bladder, further increasing the demand for catheters.
 The growing prevalence of prostate, bladder, and kidney cancers in the region also necessitates catheterization during post-operative care, collectively accelerating market growth.

-The urinary catheters industry in China is witnessing significant growth, driven by an aging population, rising prevalence of urological disorders, and increasing awareness of advanced urinary management solutions.
-The growing number of elderly individuals is leading to higher rates of urinary incontinence, benign prostatic hyperplasia (BPH), and bladder dysfunction, fueling demand for both intermittent and long-term catheterization.
+The China urinary catheters market is witnessing significant growth, driven by an aging population, rising prevalence of urological disorders, and increasing awareness of advanced urinary management solutions.
+The growing number of elderly individuals is leading to higher rates of urinary incontinence, benign prostatic hyperplasia, and bladder dysfunction, fueling demand for both intermittent and long-term catheterization.
 Technological advancements, such as antimicrobial coatings, hydrophilic materials, and patient-friendly designs, are improving safety and comfort, encouraging wider adoption.
-Additionally, the expansion of home healthcare services and government initiatives to improve access to urological care are supporting market growth.
+In addition, the expansion of home healthcare services and government initiatives to improve access to urological care are supporting market growth.

 Latin America Urinary Catheters Market Trends

-The urinary catheter industry in the Middle East and Africa (MEA) is witnessing steady growth, driven by rising disease prevalence, demographic shifts, and expanding healthcare infrastructure.
-A significant increase in chronic conditions such as diabetes, prostate cancer, urinary incontinence, and spinal cord injuries is fueling the need for catheter-based urological care.
-The region's aging population, particularly in GCC countries and South Africa, further contributes to the demand for long-term and intermittent catheterization.
+The urinary catheter market in the Middle East and Africa (MEA) region is witnessing growth, driven by rising disease prevalence, demographic shifts, and expanding healthcare infrastructure.
+A significant increase in chronic conditions such as diabetes, prostate cancer, urinary incontinence, and spinal cord injuries is fuelling the need for catheter-based urological care.
+The region's aging population, particularly in GCC countries and South Africa, further drives demand for long-term and intermittent catheterization.

-The industry is fragmented, with both major and local market competitors.
-Due to the current market players stepping up to grab the majority share, fierce competition is anticipated, with the degree of competitiveness perhaps rising even higher.
-Many industry participants are engaging in various strategic activities, such as product launches, mergers and acquisitions, and geographic growth, to gain a competitive edge over rivals.
-Thus, with various strategies adopted by the market players, the urinary catheters industry is predicted to grow during the forecast period.
+The urinary catheters market is extremely fragmented, with both major and local market competitors.
+As current market players step up their efforts to gain a majority share in the urinary catheters market, fierce competition is anticipated, with the level of competition likely to rise further.
+Many market participants are pursuing various strategic initiatives, such as product launches, mergers and acquisitions, and geographic expansion, to gain a competitive edge over rivals.
+Thus, with various strategies adopted by market players, the urinary catheters market is expected to grow over the forecast period.

 Key Urinary Catheters Companies: